flaviostutz/common-targets/README.md

   - performs code style checks, code/dependency security checks, project structure checks etc
   - used both by the developer on his/her machine during development and by automated CI pipelines to enhance consintence

+- "lint-fix"
+  - performs automatic fixes according to formatting or linting rules, if possible
+  - used both by the developer on his/her machine during development and by automated CI pipelines to enhance consintence

 - "test"
-  - runs all required unit tests
+  - runs all required tests
+  - internally might invoke test-unit and test-integration, for example.
   - used both by the developer on his/her machine during development and by automated CI pipelines to enhance consintence

 - "test-integration"
   - runs all required integration tests
+  - used both by the developer on his/her machine during development and by automated CI pipelines to enhance consintence

+- "test-unit"
+  - runs all required unit tests
   - used both by the developer on his/her machine during development and by automated CI pipelines to enhance consintence

 - "deploy"